yinhm/django-fagungis/README.rst

 After you've run the setup you're ready to deploy your project.
 This is as simple as typing::

-    fab projectus deploy
+    fab simpleproject deploy

 As for setup you may be asked for some info during the deployment.
 At the end you must view a message saying that the deployment successful ended.
+Set the IP address of your server to simpleproject.org in your /etc/hosts file.
-Now navigate to **http://projectus.org** in your browser and assure that everything is O.K.
+Now navigate to **http://simpleproject.org** in your browser and assure that everything is OK.

 How to test fagungis?